Mörön: Museum

 The first department to explore the local area was established in 1949 in order to have historical and ethnographic exhibits.
 As a result of the collection of antique books and geological samples, the first building foundations were laid to explore the local area.
-In 1967, it eventually became a museum to research the local area and grew the collection to include approximately 1000 exhibits and artifacts.
+In 1967, it eventually became the Museum of Khövsgöl Province to research the local area and grew the collection to include approximately 1000 exhibits and artifacts.
 In 1987, a zoo was constructed and opened its doors next to the museum.
 The zoo showed people wild animals, birds, and local breeds of livestock.
 In 2010, the museum was reorganized and currently Khövsgöl province's local history museum operates with 13 employees, 3 halls, consisting of 3693 exhibits and artifacts from 1860 locations.
 In the museum, rare and valuable exhibits are included.
 For instance, 108 tomes of Ganjuur (also known as Kanjur) scripture, mammoth tusks, a meteor that weighs about 52.5 kilograms, as well as a flint gun and sword of Chingunjav who was the Khalkha prince ruler of the Khotogoid among other historical and ethnographic artifacts.